Asqatasun/Asqatasun/documentation/en/50_Administrator_doc/Web_server_configuration.md

 * `myasqatasun.mycompany.com`
   The FQDN (fully qualified domain name) of the machine hosting Asqatasun
-* Asqatasun has been [installed on a server](../10_Install_doc/Asqatasun/README.md) and is available at http://myasqatasun.mycompany.com:8080/asqatasun/
+* Asqatasun has been [installed on a server](../10_Install_doc/Asqatasun/README.md) (Ubuntu Linux 14.04)
+* ...and is available at http://myasqatasun.mycompany.com:8080/asqatasun/

 ## 1. TOMCAT configure an AJP connector